Cape Neddick Lighthouse

 From its elevated perch, Nubble Lighthouse offers unparalleled views of the Atlantic Ocean, with its shimmering waters stretching out to the horizon.
 On clear days, visitors can spot passing ships, playful seals, and even the occasional whale breaching in the distance, providing a captivating glimpse into the vibrant marine ecosystem that thrives along the Maine coast.

 Beyond its natural beauty, Nubble Lighthouse is also of cultural and historical significance.
-It was famously included on the Voyager Golden Record as one of Earth’s prominent man-made structures, intended to represent our planet to potential extraterrestrial observers.
+It was famously included on the Voyager Golden Record in 1977 as one of Earth’s prominent man-made structures, intended to represent our planet to potential extraterrestrial observers, alongside landmarks like the Great Wall of China and the Taj Mahal.
+The lighthouse was added to the National Register of Historic Places in 1985 and was featured in the 1949 film Lost Boundaries.
+Each year, the Town of York hosts the beloved Lighting of the Nubble on the first Saturday after Thanksgiving, when the lighthouse and surrounding buildings are illuminated with Christmas lights, drawing crowds from across New England.
+A summer “Christmas in July” event extends the tradition.
 Nearby, visitors will find the charming town of York, with its quaint shops, art galleries, and historic landmarks waiting to be explored.
-Whether you’re seeking solitude and serenity amidst the beauty of nature or embarking on an adventure along the coast, Nubble Lighthouse offers something for everyone to enjoy.

 Visiting Nubble Lighthouse